python-pillow/Pillow/docs/handbook/image-file-formats.rst

 The :py:meth:`~PIL.Image.Image.save` method supports the following options:

 **optimize**
-    If present, instructs the PNG writer to make the output file as small as possible.
+    If present and true, instructs the PNG writer to make the output file as small as possible.
 This includes extra processing in order to find optimal encoder settings.

 **transparency**
     For ``P``, ``L``, and ``RGB`` images, this option controls what